Legislation and background

 The Scottish Parliament’s Scottish Fiscal Commission Act 2016 established the Scottish Fiscal Commission (SFC).
 The SFC was initially established in June 2014 to scrutinise the Scottish Government’s forecasts of LBTT, Scottish landfill tax and non-domestic rates collected by Scottish local authorities.
 Since April 2017 the SFC has had a statutory remit to prepare independent forecasts for the Scottish economy, the Scottish Government’s tax revenues and devolved social security spending.
 The SFC produced their first forecast in December 2017.

 We work closely with the SFC to ensure that we can bring all relevant information to bear in producing our Scottish tax forecasts and have published the principles we use to guide engagement between our two organisations.
+Previously we had agreed shared principles with the SFC.
+In January 2019 the SFC and OBR signed a Memorandum of Understanding to formalise how the two organisations work together.

 Evidence to the Scottish Parliament